Natural vs Artificial Magnets

 Soft iron loses its magnetic property as soon as the electricity is stopped.

-Examples: Magnets used in Crane, Electric Bell.
+Examples: Magnets used in a crane, an electric bell.

 Permanent Magnets